 Looking for the best robot voice generator?
 In this blog post, learn how to make your voice sound robotic with the different features inside Audacity.
-Whether you’re creating a sci-fi podcast, adding voice effects to a video, or just having fun, these methods make it easy to transform your voice into a robot for free.
+Whether you’re creating a sci-fi podcast, adding voice effects to a video, or just having fun, these methods make it easy to transform your voice into a robot voice generator for free.

 Method #1: Use the Vocoder Effect